Weave.js

 Next.js configuration

-• Create a next.config.mjs file on the root of your project with the following content:
+• Create a next.config.mjs file in the project root with:

 next.config.mjs